Linux Challenge 2019 by FPS Finance — Robin Wils's website

 The approach of the Guix package manager looks very great.
 This wasn’t mentioned in the talk.
 The Guix package manager fixes many of the current container problems.
-Containers are usually not reproducable, which is not great for people who care about privacy and security.
-Guix packs are reproducable.
+Containers are usually not reproducible, which is not great for people who care about privacy and security.
+Guix packs are reproducible.

 GuixSD can even reproduce itself (the current whole system) as a live USB, in a VM or other things.
 In other words it is very cool.